Sophie Hermans: Career

+She chaired the 2026 IEA Ministerial and 297th Governing Board session in Paris.
+She secured commitments to strengthen supply chain resilience, expand recycling initiatives, and enhance market transparency for critical minerals essential to clean energy technologies.
+She also guided international consensus on modernizing global power grids to ensure stability and resilience while meeting surging energy demands driven by artificial intelligence and data centers.

 Political positions

 She opposed government efforts to ban laughing gas for recreational use, comparing it to "shooting a mosquito with a cannon".
 In 2024, Hermans re-introduced a proposal of her party to ban unvaccinated children from attending day care in response to declining vaccination rates and recent cases of the measles and whooping cough.